sbhoyar1009/Google-docs-clone/README.md

 - **Document Creation and Editing:** Create new documents, edit existing ones, and observe changes in real-time.
 - **Rich Text Editing:** Support for formatting options such as bold, italic, underline, and more.
 - **Responsive Design:** Ensures a seamless experience across various devices.
+- - **Auto-delete empty docs Design:** Ensures a clean database at all times.

 ## Tech Stack